Glossary

 module

 A Prolog entity characterized by an identity and a set of predicates directives and clauses.
 Prolog modules are usually static although some Prolog systems allow the creation of dynamic modules at runtime.
-Prolog modules can be seen as prototypes.
+Prolog modules can be interpreted as prototypes.

 monitor